tighten/laravelversions/README.md

 https://laravelversions.com/api/versions/8.1
 https://laravelversions.com/api/versions/8.1.0

-If you pass a major version (e.g. `/8`) you'll only see information about that major release, just like its entry in the full list (as seen above).
+If you pass a major version (e.g. `/8`) you'll only see information about that major version, just like its entry in the full list (as seen above).

 If you request a minor/patch version (e.g. `/8.1` or `/8.1.0`) you'll see an additional section called `specific_version` that give you details about whether your provided release is the most up-to-date for its major.
 For example, this would be the output of requesting `/8.1.5` at a time when `8.24.0` was the most up-to-date release for Laravel 8: